Silence (2016 film): Box office

 Silence grossed $7.1 million in the United States and Canada and $16.6 million in other territories for a worldwide total of $24 million, against a production budget of $40–50 million.

-In North America, the film had its expansion alongside the openings of Monster Trucks, The Bye Bye Man and Sleepless, as well as the wide expansions of Live by Night and Patriots Day.
+In the USA, the film had its expansion alongside the openings of Monster Trucks, The Bye Bye Man and Sleepless, as well as the wide expansions of Live by Night and Patriots Day.
 The film was expected to gross $4–6 million from 747 theaters in its four-day MLK opening weekend.
 It ended up debuting to $1.9 million (a four-day total of $2.3 million), finishing 15th at the box office.
 Deadline Hollywood attributed the film's low opening to its 161-minute runtime and lack of major award nominations to create buzz.
 Similarly, The Hollywood Reporter noted that, unlike some of the other films released, Silence was playing in fewer cinemas and had been released at a time when the marketplace had "too many adult dramas" and "a lack of interest in the subject matter".